SS Fedora

-SS Fedora was a large, composite-construction steam bulk carrier built in 1889 by the Frank W. Wheeler Shipbuilding Company at West Bay City, Michigan.
+SS Fedora was a large, composite-construction steam bulk carrier built in 1889 by the Frank W. Wheeler Shipbuilding Company at West Bay City, Michigan, and its shipwreck can be found in the Apostle Islands.
 The vessel measured about 282.2 ft in length, with a beam of 41.5 ft and a depth of hold of 20.1 ft, and her recorded gross tonnage was approximately 1,848.
 She was powered by a triple-expansion steam engine driving a single screw and fitted with two scotch boilers.
 The Fedora operated on the upper Great Lakes and was employed in bulk freighting, including iron ore and grain.